bitcraze/bitcraze-website/src/development/product-cycle.md

 batch of the hardware, that we and a few selected users can try out.
 The firmware/software is on an experimental prototyping level in this phase.
-The main goal here is to get feedback from the users and understand if the hardware design is good enough, and to probe what kind of software support that is needed.
+The main goal here is to get feedback from the users and understand if the hardware design is good enough, and to probe what kind of software support is needed.

 ## Early access phase